Canon G1 X vs G1X Mark II

-If the number of relative strengths (bullet points above) is taken as a guide, the G1X Mark II is the clear winner of the contest (8 : 3 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the G1X Mark II is the clear winner of the contest (11 : 3 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.